At a Glance2>

 A Baja Conservation Vacation

-CampOceano is an adventure designed to engage families but also provides for unique experiences tailored for children and adults individually.
-Time is dedicated each day for children to join licensed science educators on discovery journeys along the shores of the sea while adults are free to kayak, hike, or socialize during relaxing seaside happy hours.
+Adults and kids will both learn about marine biology, conservation, and local culture on our CampOceano trip.
+Time is dedicated on most days for children to join local students from our Aventureros program and science educators on discovery journeys along the shores of the sea while adults are free to kayak, hike, or socialize during relaxing seaside happy hours.

 Space is limited to 18 participants.
-Reservations are first-come, first-serve and are NOT finalized until the reservation form is complete and payment is received.
-Reservation and payment details can be found below.
-This program is recommended for families but is open to single travelers.
-We also offer other community science research programs, including the Stars to Sea program.
+Reservations are first-come, first-serve and are NOT finalized until the initial reservation form is complete and payment is received.
+This program is recommended for families and open to anyone looking to rediscover their sense of wonder.
+We also offer community science research programs, including the Stars to Sea program.

 - Meals at stops during road trips